nayan12dey/tic-tac-toe-webapp/README.md

 - CSS
 - JavaScript

-🌱 What I Learned
+## 🌱 What I Learned
-JavaScript DOM manipulation
+- How to manipulate the DOM using JavaScript
+- Creating interactive UIs with event handling
-Event handling and game logic
+- Writing game logic for win/draw conditions
-Building layouts with CSS
+- Basic layout and styling with CSS
-Deploying web apps using Netlify
+- Deploying a static site using Netlify